Morph Gets Faster: 10,500+ Tokens Per Second

 New Possibilities

-At 4500 tok/sec, new workflows become possible:
+At 10,500+ tok/sec, new workflows become possible:

 • Speculative applies: Process changes before user clicks "apply"

-• Multi-file refactors: Coordinate dozens of files in seconds
+• Multi-file refactors: Coordinate multiple files quickly

 • Interactive editing: Real-time feedback as models generate suggestions